Elsie loved living on her 5 acres on the outskirts of Sydney

 “Elsie knows she is at risk of falling and she has eliminated her risk of falling, Elsie is being clever and solution orientated.”

 “Country people are known for their practical problem solving skills, their resilience and their determination.”

-Our Caregivers took Elsie’s mattress off her bed and put it on the floor so that Elsie could get into and out of her bed herself.
+Our Live in Carers took Elsie’s mattress off her bed and put it on the floor so that Elsie could get into and out of her bed herself.

 Elsie was still in control of her life…going exactly where she wanted to go, doing what she wanted to do.

 6 months later Elsie died at home in our loving care.
 Her palliative and end of life care was provided by her familiar Live in Carers who had such admiration for Elsie.
 With the direction of her children and her Community Palliative Care Doctor plus a Registered Nurse, Elsie was able to continue living her life, her way.

 A week after Elsie’s funeral we received a card from Elsie’s neighbour and dear friend.

 Elsie’s friend wrote that she had visited Elsie weekly for many, many years including through the years Daughterly Care provided Live in Care.
 She admired the way our Caregivers had taken such beautiful care of Elsie and she hoped to be fortunate enough to have Daughterly Care’s support, enable and care for her in her final years.

 I often remember Elsie’s determination.
 It was an honour to have shared the final years of her life’s journey.